-"District Rowhouse" is a 19th century Victorian brownstone with three bedrooms that can be rented separately or together.
+"District Rowhouse" is a 19th century Victorian brownstone with three bedrooms.
 Our guests enjoy using the chef's kitchen and say the architects who introduced modern conveniences into the house left it feeling like an art gallery.
 We are located three small blocks from the DC convention center and Yellow/Green Metro lines, within easy walking distance to museums, coffee shops, farmer's markets, and dining at the National Mall, Penn Quarter, Dupont Circle, and U Street nightlife district.
 Plentiful street parking surrounds our block.
 Just let us know if you will need a visitor's parking permit.

 Our kitchen and living room are set up for heavy entertaining.
 We've hosted sit-down dinners for up to thirty.
 The large dining table is a great workspace for one but has also doubled as a conference table for numerous startup retreats.
 It seats ten but can squeeze up to fourteen, depending on how friendly you are willing to get with your guests.
 If you're planning a party, please get in touch and let us know what you have in mind so we can help.